Stop the Buffering and Get Back to Browsing with These Practical Tips for Optimizing Your Home Network

 Renter-Friendly Ways to Improve Slow Internet

 If you are currently renting an apartment and cannot drill holes or rewire the property, focus solely on non-invasive adjustments.
 Pull the router out of enclosed cabinets and place it prominently on an open bookshelf.
 You can also utilize extra-long, flat Ethernet cables tucked neatly under your baseboards to directly connect your primary computer without causing permanent property damage.
-If running long wires is out of the question, powerline networking adapters are an excellent alternative.
-These handy devices plug directly into standard electrical outlets and transmit data through your apartment’s existing internal electrical wiring, offering a highly stable connection in distant rooms without requiring a single power drill.
+If running long wires is out of the question, powerline networking adapters or Multimedia over Coax Alliance (MoCA) adapters are excellent alternatives.
+These handy devices plug directly into standard electrical outlets or existing coaxial jacks to transmit data through your apartment’s internal wiring, offering a highly stable connection in distant rooms without requiring a single power drill.

 5. Switch Wi-Fi Frequency Bands and Channels